 Other certification materials providers often include outdated or removed questions by Microsoft in their Microsoft DP-100 exam.
 These outdated questions lead to customers failing their Microsoft Designing and Implementing a Data Science Solution on Azure exam.
 In contrast, we ensure our questions bank includes only precise and up-to-date questions, guaranteeing their presence in your actual exam.
 Our main priority is your success in the Microsoft DP-100 exam, not profiting from selling obsolete exam questions in PDF or Online Practice Test.

-You create a binary classification model by using Azure Machine Learning Studio.
+You create an Azure Machine Learning workspace.

-Which parameter sweep mode should you use?
+Which method should you use?

 Note: This question is part of a series of questions that present the same scenario.
 Each question in the series contains a unique solution that might meet the stated goals.
 Some question sets might have more than one correct solution, while others might not have a correct solution.